LibrariesHacked/schema-librarydata/docs/events.md

 #### Multiple or unknown outcomes

 It could be difficult for a library service to assign an outcome to each event.
-It's likely that an event would apply to multiple outcomes.
+It's also likely that an event could apply to multiple outcomes.
 In these cases, just one should be selected.
-This may also lead to situations where similar events are assigned under different outcomes.
+This may lead to situations where similar or the same events are assigned under different outcomes.

 We should investigate options to: